Kalle Katajisto

 Kalle Katajisto (born 24 April 1991) is a Finnish former motorcycle speedway rider.
 He earned 3 caps for the Finland national speedway team.

 Career

 Katajisto was a member of the Finnish national team.
 He rode in the British leagues when he signed for Edinburgh Monarchs in 2007.
 He stayed with the Scottish club for four seasons leaving after the 2014 season.
 However, he was to return to Britain in 2013 and 2014 riding for the Plymouth Devils.

-In 2009, he won the bronze medal at the Finnish Individual Speedway Championship.
+In 2009, Katajisto won the bronze medal at the Finnish Individual Speedway Championship.